AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/email-verification.md

    ![](assets/email-verification-3.png)

-To verify an unverified user, simply select their record and click the **Verify Email** button.
+To resend a verification email to an unverified user, simply select their record and click the **Verify Email** button.